DaveGee/bytes.geretti.me/clsn0lvz6000309jv1fpq0oie.md

 6/ Missed opportunities and cost reduction

-* Comparing software with physical counterparts prevents us from thinking in terms of opportunities software can bring, like scale and fluidity of the business relation.
+* Comparing software with physical counterparts prevents us from thinking about opportunities software can bring, like scale and fluidity of the business relation.
 Instead of seeing our customers as long-time partners, we see them as if the relationship exists only when we make financial transactions (a one-time exchange of money for a physical good).
-Hence we sell them readyness dates instead of selling them a problem-solving system that evolves with them.
+Hence, we sell them delivery dates instead of a problem-solving system that evolves with them.

-* Instead of seeing a continuous value stream, we think of 1-time specifications mapped to 1-time deliveries and 1-time payment.
+* Instead of seeing a continuous value stream, we think of 1-time specifications mapped to 1-time deliveries and 1-time payments.

 * Instead of looking at a world of opportunities, we look at our known physical area (district, town, country, etc.) and fail to comprehend how the same software can reach 10, 1000, or millions of people.

 * Inversely, it makes us think that focusing on a niche today prevents us from conquering the world later.
 So, we tackle all the problems all the time and fail to comprehend the complexity it brings. *Chasing peta-rabbits prevents us from bringing a few thousand rabbits home now.*

 * Thinking this way prevents us from helping our customers think otherwise.
-I am still amazed at how the leading exchanges between software providers and customers — especially in the B2B world — still look like a long list of specifications (RFP) rather than regular and common design workshops.
+I am still amazed at how the leading exchanges between software providers and customers — especially in the B2B world — still look like a long list of specifications (RFP?) rather than regular and common design workshops.

-* Instead of failing early (meaning discovering the social or business uselessness or infeasibility of our ideas early) and redirecting our funds and brains to something worthwhile, we double down on initiatives and work because “it’s not done.”
+* Instead of failing early (meaning discovering the social or business uselessness or infeasibility of our ideas early) and redirecting our funds and brains to something worth it, we double down on initiatives and work because “it’s not done.”
 We waste time and money doing things that are not validated because we think they need to be “built completely the right way” to deliver value.

 * Work-in-progress in the physical world is simple to see.
 It’s physical.
 You get a pile of crap somewhere that has cost in itself (metal, bricks, etc…)
     Work-in-progress in software is intangible and difficult to measure.
 It’s invisible, yet it has an incredibly high cost on productivity, adaptability, and value creation that companies who don’t understand software fail to reduce.